ca-haddock/impfcert/README.md

 ##

-decode the content of Covid Certificate. use to decode the qecode with a webcam [http://zbar.sourceforge.net/]
+decode the content of Covid Certificate. use to decode the qrcode with a webcam [http://zbar.sourceforge.net/]

 ## use